Louisiana on the Silver Screen and Small Screen

 Scene: Proving vampires have a heart for romance too, Bill Compton (Stephen Moyer), the King of Louisiana and overseer of vampire order, plans a special evening out for Sookie Stackhouse (Anna Paquin).
 With a fancy French restaurant all to themselves, Bill asks Sookie to marry him.
 After excusing herself to the bathroom to think about her answer, Sookie returns to say "yes" only to discover Bill is missing, and there are signs of a struggle.

 Experience: Plan your own romantic getaway, free of a mysterious kidnapping, of course, at The Stockade Bed & Breakfast, where this scene was filmed.
 The Baton Rouge bed and breakfast has an away-from-it-all feel but is near the attractions of the capital city.
 Enjoy the view from your room's private balcony and be sure to stick around for breakfast.
-You can also check out two downtown Shreveport sites positioned prominently in the opening credits—the Ogilvie-Wiener House, a creepy Victorian mansion, and just two blocks away, the Lucky Liquor store.
+You can also travel north and check out two downtown Shreveport sites positioned prominently in the opening credits—the Ogilvie-Wiener House, a creepy Victorian mansion, and just two blocks away, the Lucky Liquor store.

 Southern Charm: New Orleans (2018-2019)

 Scene: This reality television show brings viewers into the lives of several successful New Orleanians and the challenges (and successes) of maintaining families, relationships and careers in the Crescent City.

 Experience: New Orleans is home to many oppulent houses and some of the world's finest restaurants.
 Among them are Brennan’s, CellarDoor and Dickie Brennan’s Tableau.
 Outside of New Orleans, you can see Louisiana locations including Myrtles Plantation and The Bluffs on Thompson Creek.